 He was the most popular novelist of the Victorian era, a convivial family man who always championed the underdog.
 But he also harboured dark secrets that only came out after his death.
 Jenny Hartley recommends the best books by and about the phenomenon that was and is Charles Dickens.

-In the latest in our series, in which we ask experts to select their favourite plays from Shakespeare’s oeuvre, preeminent Shakespearean scholar Sir Stanley Wells chooses five plays that best chart the evolution of the Bard of Avon during his 25-year career.
+In our Shakespeare series, we ask experts to select their favourite plays from the Bard’s oeuvre.
+Here, preeminent Shakespearean scholar Sir Stanley Wells chooses five plays that best chart the evolution of the Bard of Avon during his 25-year career.

 William Wordsworth: The Major Works